 Let’s talk about some of the common types of protein powders and how you can decide which one might be right for you.

 The Animal Proteins

-Animal-based protein powders contain a full spectrum of amino acids and people tend to be less allergic to them as many brands are gluten-free, soy-free, egg-free, grain-free, dairy-free (except for whey), etc. When choosing an animal-based protein powder, the source is important.
+Animal-based protein powders contain a full spectrum of amino acids (with an exception – see below) and people tend to be less allergic to them as many brands are gluten-free, soy-free, egg-free, grain-free, dairy-free (except for whey), etc. When choosing an animal-based protein powder, the source is important.
 Aim for powders that are derived from organic, pasture-raised animals and don’t contain artificial preservatives or genetically modified ingredients.

 Here are some of my top recommendations:

 Collagen is the most abundant protein in our bodies.
 Collagen makes up our body’s skin, bones and connective tissues, and collagen protein powder can help improve our skin’s elasticity and diminish the signs of aging, as well as reduce joint pain and boost muscle strength.
 There are also collagen supplements on the market that you can take orally.

 Some advantages of collagen are that it’s virtually tasteless, it goes well in hot or cold drinks, and dissolves very easily.
 One of my favourite combinations is collagen mixed with hot water and Elixir.
 People also have a very low propensity to be sensitive to it.

 Collagen however does not have adequate amounts of tryptophan, and therefore is not a complete protein.
 As with any supplement, this illustrated the importance of still eating enough protein in your regular diet.